ypaialex/ptdt/README.md

 ## Updating pTDT

-Download of newest version of `pTDT` available by entering
+Download the newest available version of `pTDT` by entering

 ```
 git pull origin master